gonzsanc/Excel-Trading-Trainer/README.md

 ## Instructions:

+The detailed instructions can be found at the [official site](http://gonzalopla.com/excel-trading-trainer).

 #### DATA SHEET
 The data sheet must contain at least the following columns in this order:
 - Price date